Simulating (2+1)D SU(2) Yang-Mills Lattice Gauge Theory at finite density with tensor networks: Results

 \section{Results}

-This section collects the numerical results from the ground states of SU(2) Hamiltonian in \cref{eq_H_SU2_full}-\eqref{eq_H_SU2_pure}, obtained both via Exact Diagonalization (ED) and Tree Tensor Network simulations (TTN).
+This section collects the numerical results from the ground states of SU(2) Hamiltonian in \cref{eq_H_SU2_full}-\eqref{eq_H_SU2_pure}, obtained via Tree Tensor Network simulations (TTN), for small (maximum bond dimension, i.e. ED) and intermediate system sizes.
 Hereafter, we rescale the Hamiltonian in dimensionless energy scale units $\hat{H}_0 {\to} \hat{H} {=} \frac{a}{c \hbar} \hat{H}_0$ so that the hopping term has constant coupling $\frac{1}{2}$.
 Correspondingly, the other Hamiltonian terms acquire the re-scaled dimensionless couplings $m{=}m_0 a c/\hbar {=} (a/a_m)$ (staggered mass), $\frac{1}{2} g^2 {=}\frac{1}{2} (a/a_g)$ (electric) and $8 g^{-2}{=}8 (a_g/a)$ (magnetic), where we considered $g$ to scale as $g{\propto} a^{1/2}$ in two spatial dimensions (see \cref{app_dimensional_analysis}).

 If we exclude quantum corrections to the scaling (anomalous dimension \cite{Giedt2016}), then the continuum limit is located at $g^2{=}\alpha_c{m}{\to}0$ (more quantitatively at $a{\ll}a_g, a_m$).
 The fixed dimensionless \emph{'quark ratio'} $\alpha_c {=} g^2/2m {=}\frac{1}{2} (a_m/a_g)$ does not scale with the lattice spacing and is solely determined by the color charge and the bare mass of the quark (see \cref{app_dimensional_analysis}).